pognetwork/champ/docs/developers/rpc-api.md

 In short, the 3 different services provided by Pog.Network are the _Block Service_, _Node Wallet Manager Service_ and the _Node Admin Service_.

+## Admin interface

+While the admin interface is not yet ready for primetime, the general login/authentication flow is fully implemented.
+Instructions for running it locally are available [here](https://github.com/pognetwork/catjam).
+Once the webinterface reaches a more stable state, it will be automatically bundled with champ for release builds.

 ## Authentication and Authorization

 Authentication is done with JSON-Web-Tokens.
 New users can only created through the champ cli using `champ user create`.